 11th March 2020

-Moroccan Women’s Legislative Gains and Opportunities for Reform in Lebanon
+Moroccan women’s legislative gains and opportunities for reform in Lebanon

-Key takeaways and recommendations
+Key recommendations

 Research has shown that egalitarian reform of family law may be the most important precondition for the economic empowerment of women.
-Sadly, the majority of reservations entered against CEDAW are based on religion, with the single most reserved article by Muslim countries being Article 16 which is related to gender equality in marriage and the family.
-Indeed, Muslim family laws in over 45 countries contain discriminatory provisions that do not recognize women’s right to equality in marriage, divorce, custody of children, and other family matters.
+Sadly, the majority of reservations entered against CEDAW are based on religion, with the single most reserved article by Muslim countries being Article 16, which is related to gender equality in marriage and the family.
+Indeed, Muslim family laws in over 45 countries contain discriminatory provisions that do not recognise women’s right to equality in marriage, divorce, custody of children, and other family matters.
 Islam is used to justify violations of women’s constitutional rights to equality, and to justify reservations to international conventions and treaties that promote gender equality.

 The publication is only available in Arabic.